 Animal care is a core value of Ontario’s beef farmers.
 From birth to market, we raise healthy cattle and provide them with a comfortable quality of life 365 days a year.

-Ontario’s beef farmers’ commitment to the welfare of our animals is reflected in industry-led initiatives such as the National Farm Animal Care Council’s Code of Practice for the Care and Handling of Beef Cattle as well as the Verified Beef Production Plus program, which audits on animal care.
+Ontario’s beef farmers’ commitment to the welfare of our animals is reflected in industry-led initiatives such as the National Farm Animal Care Council’s Code of Practice for the Care and Handling of Beef Cattle as well as the Verified Beef Production Plus program and the Ontario Corn Fed Beef Quality Assurance program, both of which have audits that include animal care.
+Cattle always have access to ample food and water, fresh air, space to move around, and shelter from the elements.
 Cattle always have access to ample food and water, fresh air, space to move around, and shelter from the elements.

 We’re also always learning, researching and developing new strategies to improve the quality of life for our cattle.
 Today’s beef farmers have a much greater understanding of animal behaviour, which has allowed for improved on-farm practices that help alleviate potential cattle distress.